-In order to ensure that tap water is safe to drink, EPA prescribes regulations which limit the amount of certain contaminants in water provided by public water systems.
+In order to ensure that tap water is safe to drink, EPA prescribes regulations which limit the quantity of certain contaminants in water provided by public water systems.
 Food and Drug Administration regulations establish limits for contaminants in bottled water which must provide the same protection for public health.

 The General Authority of the City of Franklin has sampled for a series of unregulated contaminants.
 Unregulated contaminants are those that do not yet have a drinking water standard set by USEPA.
 The purpose of monitoring for these contaminants is to help EPA decide whether the contaminants should have a standard.
 As our customers, you have a right to know that this data is available.
-If you are interested in examining the results or if you would like a copy of the 2019 Annual Drinking Water Quality Report for the General Authority of the City of Franklin, please contact the City of Franklin at 437-1430 or by mail at Franklin City Hall, 430 Thirteenth Street, Franklin, PA 16323.
+If you are interested in examining the results, please contact Kurt McFadden at 437-1300 or by mail at Franklin City Hall, 430 Thirteenth Street, Franklin, PA 16323.